billahdotdev/Learn-HTML/README.md

 ***Why should I learn HTML?***

+HTML is like the ABCs of web development.
+It's the basic language you need to create web pages.
+Without it, you can't even start building a website.
+So, if you're serious about becoming a web developer, learning HTML is a must.

 **Familiarize yourself with HTML** (no worry! even if you do not understand them now!)

 **1. HTML (HyperText Markup Language):** The standard markup language for creating web pages and web applications.